tensorflow/community/governance/TF-RFCs.md

 While implementation code is not necessary to start the RFC process, its existence in full or part may help the design discussion.

+If in any doubt about this process, feel free to ask on the developers mailing list or file an issue in tensorflow/community.

 ## Community members